-150-150 CCNA 1: Intro to Networks
+150-150 CCNA 1: Intro to Networks // 3 cr

-This is the first of four courses leading to the Cisco Certified Network Associate (CCNA) Routing and Switching certification.
-This course will introduce the architecture, structure, functions, components, and models of the Internet and other computer networks.
-The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for successive Cisco Networking Academy courses.
-By the end of this course, students will be able to build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.
+This is the first of three courses that are aligned to the CCNA Certification Exam.
+It introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
+The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the following CCNA courses.
+By the end of this course, learners will be able to build simple local area networks (LAN), perform basic configurations for routers and switches, and implement IP addressing schemes.